massive-oss/haxe-react/readme.md

 Both classic JSX `{}` binding and Haxe string interpolation `$var` / `${expression}` / `<$Comp>` are allowed.
 The advantage of string interpolation is Haxe editor supports for completion and code navigation.

+Spread operator and complex expressions within curly braces are supported.

 ```haxe
 import api.react.React;